luminous-foundation/rasm/spec.md

 To specify a dynamic variable for the MOV instruction use the @ character before the variable name.
 To specify an imported function for the CALL instruction use the @ character before the function name.

+When declaring a variable, do not use $ before the variable name.
+When using a variable, use $ before the variable name.

 ## TYPES

 ```